adloky/smalls/english/all-dorothys-adventures-in-oz.md

 And all the people cheered and clapped their hands.
 As the Princess held the white piglet in her arms and stroked its soft hair she said,

-"Let Eureka out of the cage, for she is no longer a pris- oner, but our good friend.
+"Let Eureka out of the cage, for she is no longer a prisoner, but our good friend.
 Where did you find my pet?"

 "In a room of the palace," he answered.